dailymotion/dailymotion-player-sdk-ios/README.rst

 Password Grant Type
 ^^^^^^^^^^^^^^^^^^^

-If the token grant type doesn't suits your application workflow, you can request end-user credentials and use the password grant type to authenticate requests.
+If the authorization grant type doesn't suits your application workflow, you can request end-user credentials and use the password grant type to authenticate requests.
 Note that you MUST NOT store end-user credentials.

 Here is a usage example::

     dailymotion = [[Dailymotion alloc] init];
-    NSDictionary *info = [NSDictionary dictionaryWithObjectsAndKeys:
-                          kDMUsername, @"username", kDMPassword, @"password", nil];
+    dailymotion.UIDelegate = self;
     [dailymotion setGrantType:DailymotionGrantTypePassword
-                   withAPIKey:apiKey secret:apiSecret scope:@"read"
+                   withAPIKey:apiKey secret:apiSecret scope:@"read"];
-                         info:info];
     [dailymotion callMethod:method withArguments:arguments delegate:self];

+You have to implement the DailymotionUIDelegate protocol in order to be asked by the API when to request end-user credentials via the ``dailymotionDidRequestUserCredentials:`` method.
+In response, you will call the ``setUsername:password:`` method with user credentials once you got them.

 None Grant Type
 ^^^^^^^^^^^^^^^